anhlt/anhlt.github.io/content/db/13_mysql_data_flow.md

 # The flow of data

+A log sequence number (LSN) represents the offset, in bytes, of a log record from the beginning of a database log file

+FlushedLSN represent the last LSN that have been flushed to Disk

+PageLSN represent the LSN of last log entry, which updated this page

 ![data_flow_dbms.png]({{site.baseurl}}/content/db/data_flow.png)

 As we see in the step 4.
 If the pageLSN in buffer-pool is larger than flushedLSN, we not allow to force the page to disk, because we will lose information in LSN in case of system crash.